tapdata/docs/docs/tapflow/quick-start.md

    Please enter access code

    (if pressed enter/C)
-   # You may obtain the keys by log onto TapFlow Cloud, and click: "User Center" on the top right, then copy & paste the accesskey and secret key pair.
+   # You may obtain the keys by log onto TapData Cloud, and click: "User Center" on the top right, then copy & paste the accesskey and secret key pair.
    # You can sign up for a new account from: https://cloud.tapdata.io if you don't have one
    #
    Enter AK: